 It can reduce allergic reactions, especially when it comes to flea allergies.

 Skin cuts and wounds can also be treated with coconut oil.

 It can disinfect cuts and promote their healing.

 It can also help with the treatment of dry skin, hot spots, bites, and stings.

 Coconut oil can be given to dogs orally or applied topically.
 Including coconut oil in your dog’s diet can improve their health in general but for the best results regarding skin and coat health, coconut oil should also be used topically.

 Coconut oil can be given to dogs daily with meals, one or two times per day.

-The amount of oil in your dog’s meals depends on his size.
+The amount of oil in your dog’s meals depends on its size.